-- o If you believe we should not take extra days, you can file a "fast complaint".
+0 If you believe we should not take extra days, you can file a fast complaint.
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-(See Section 10 of this chapter for information on complaints.) - If we do not give you an answer by the deadline (or by the end of the extended time period), we will send your request to a Level 2 appeal, where an independent review organization will review the appeal.
-Section 5.4 explains the Level 2 appeal process. - If our answer is yes to part or all of what you requested, we must authorize or provide the coverage within 30 calendar days if your request is for a medical item or service, or within 7 calendar days if your request is for a Medicare Part B prescription drug. - If our plan says no to part or all of your appeal, we will automatically send your appeal to the independent review organization for a Level 2 appeal.
+(See Section 10 of this chapter for information on complaints.)
+0 If we do not give you an answer by the deadline (or by the end of the extended time period), we will send your request to a Level 2 appeal, where an independent review organization will review the appeal.
+Section

+- 5.4 explains the Level 2 appeal process. • If our answer is yes to part or all of what you requested, we must authorize or provide the coverage within 30 calendar days if your request is for a medical item or service, or within 7 calendar days if your request is for a Medicare Part B prescription drug. - If our plan says no to part or all of your appeal, we will automatically send your appeal to the independent review organization for a Level 2 appeal.

-Section 5.4 Step-by-step: How a Level 2 appeal is done Section 5.4 Step-by-step.
-How a Level 2 appear is dolle
+Section 5.4 Step-by-step: How a Level 2 appeal is done

-The formal name for the "independent review organization" is the "Independent Review Entity."
-It is sometimes called the "IRE."
+The formal name for the independent review organization is the Independent Review Entity.
+It is sometimes called the IRE.